 - Its standard length is 5 to 15 inches

-- It has wide sheepsfoot blade with no tip
+- Wide sheepsfoot blade with no tip

-- It can have single or double bevel
+- Single or double bevel

 - Balanced weight